-Brian Meyer begins his second season at Victory after spending the previous 6 seasons coaching in the North Texas Region (NTR) at Dallas Premier and Summit-Nitro volleyball clubs, where he had produced teams that qualified for USAV Girls Junior Nationals and were ranked in the NTR top 10.
+Brian Meyer begins his fourth season at Victory after spending the previous 6 seasons coaching in the North Texas Region (NTR) at Dallas Premier and Summit volleyball clubs, where he had produced teams that qualified for USAV Girls Junior Nationals and were ranked in the NTR top 10.

 Brian spent 14 years coaching at the Division I collegiate level at the University of Texas-San Antonio (UTSA), the University of Texas-El Paso (UTEP) and the University of Tennessee.
 During his collegiate coaching career, he helped coach and produce 2 All-Americans, 1 academic All-American, 2 AVCA All-Region players, 12 all-conference players, 19 academic all-conference players, 3 players who participated in the US National team program and numerous players that have gone on to become volleyball coaches after concluding their playing careers.

 A native of San Antonio, Texas, he began coaching as a student assistant at UTSA, while at the same time coaching for Alamo Juniors, where his teams qualified for the Junior National Championships each of his three years there.
 From there, Meyer went to UTEP as a graduate assistant coach, and was soon promoted to first assistant coach.
 During his stay in El Paso he also served as a coach for, and technical advisor to, the El Paso Juniors volleyball club.
 He had numerous players at Alamo and El Paso Juniors who went on to play in college at all levels.
 Meyer also conducted several sessions of the Mizuno Coaching Clinic series in the West Texas/New Mexico region, which was part of a national outreach program designed to teach and instruct local and regional high school and college coaches.